9 Early Signs of Bed Bugs

 Since the saliva of this blood contains a component that prevents blood clotting, there is a chance that the blood may not even be from crushing the bug- it could be from the bite on your skin.

-8. Fecal stains and droppings
+8. Fecal Stains and Droppings

 Like all other insects, bed bugs perform their typical bodily functions, including excretion.
-Bed bug droppings, also known as fecal spotting, look like small and dark spots, much like the inkspot of a pen.
+Bed bug droppings, also known as faecal spotting, look like small and dark spots, much like the inkspot of a pen.

 As human blood contains iron, bed bug excrement will naturally smell like iron- with a characteristic rust smell.
 This, along with the pheromones discussed above, will combine with the unpleasant smell in the household.